Haval M6

-The Haval M6 is a compact crossover SUV produced by the Chinese manufacturer Great Wall Motor under the Haval sub-brand from 2017 to 2025.
+The Haval M6 is a compact crossover SUV produced by the Chinese manufacturer Great Wall Motor under the Haval sub-brand from 2017.
 The M6 shares the same platform and serves as a sporty variant of the first generation Haval H6, and a second generation model called the Haval M6 Plus was launched in 2021 while still riding on the same platform shared with the first generation Haval H6.

 First generation (2017, M6)

 The M6 shares the same platform and serves as a sporty variant of the first generation Haval H6.
 Pricing starts from 89,800 yuan to 112,800 yuan.

 The engine of the Haval M6 is the same as the first generation Haval H6 that it was based on which is a 1.5-liter turbo engine producing 150 hp.